damozhang/awesome-ios-star/README.md

 - [Classpert - A list of 500 iOS Development courses (free and paid), from top e-learning platforms](https://classpert.com/ios-development) - Complete catalog of courses from Udacity, Pluralsight, Coursera, Edx, Treehouse and Skillshare.
 - [iOS Lead Essentials Program](https://iosacademy.essentialdeveloper.com/p/ios-lead-essentials) - Online program meticulously thought out for iOS developers who want to become world-class senior developers and be part of the highest-paid iOS devs in the world.
 Focuses on key concepts like Swift, TDD, BDD, DDD, Clean Architecture, Design Patterns, Git, Automation, CI/CD, and Modular Design.
 - [ARHeadsetKit Tutorials](https://github.com/philipturner/ARHeadsetKit) [:star: 79] - Interactive guides to a high-level framework for experimenting with AR.
+- [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) - Free collection of videos and tutorials updated for iOS 15 and Swift 5.5.

 ## Accessibility